Welcome to the online presence of a unique heritage site in a centuries-old centre of learning

 Over the next two hundred years more than 140 burials would take place there.
 These have now been documented in a media-friendly format, with graphic representation of the cemetery layout and individual gravesite locations presented on site through heritage markers, and also carried on this website.

-The Historic Maynooth College Cemetery represents the history of the Irish Catholic church in a meaningful way over through the life-stories of academic staff, lay staff and students, in an institution that for in its first century offered the only opportunity for an advanced education to a people emerging from religious oppression (though the 16th century Trinity College declared itself open to Catholics in the mid-18th century, but, the church forbade its members to enrol there until the 1970s).
+The Historic Maynooth College Cemetery represents the history of the Irish Catholic church in a meaningful way over more than two centuries.
+It does this through the life-stories of academic staff, lay staff and students, in an institution that in its first one hundred years offered the only opportunity for an advanced education to a people emerging from religious oppression (though the 16th century Trinity College declared itself open to Catholics in the mid-18th century, the church forbade its members to enrol there until the 1970s).